btwiuse/substrate-benchmark-machine/README.md

 ```

 If some of the benchmarks still fail, you should upgrade your node spec
-accordingly until you get all 5 ✅; otherwise you don't have to.
+accordingly until you get all 5 ✅, otherwise you don't have to.

+Note that if you get low CPU scores, increasing the number of cores isn't gonna
+help because it measures only single-core performance, you should upgrade to
+more powerful processors instead.

 <!-- LINKS -->